ThinkGeo/Cloud-Maps/docs/README.md

 # API Documentation

-This is the API documentation for ThinkGeo Cloud Maps.
+This is the API documentation for ThinkGeo Cloud Maps in markdown.

-In order to view this documentation, open `index.html` file.